Local Government Elections

 - attend meetings.

-For more information about running for office, click on this link for a Local Elections Candidates Guide produced by the Province of BC -- BC Government Candidate Guide, or pick up a copy at City Hall.
+For more information about running for office, click on this link for a Local Elections Candidates Guide produced by the Province of BC -- BC Government Candidate Guide, Thinking of Running for Local Office video series, or pick up a copy at City Hall.

 For information about the new rules for campaign financing under the Local Elections Campaign Financing Act, click here.